Ramaria rasilispora

 Ramaria rasilispora, commonly known as the yellow coral, is a coral mushroom in the family Gomphaceae.
-Described as new to science in 1974, it is found in western North America south to Mexico, and in the eastern Himalaya.
+Described as new to science in 1974, it is found in western North America south to Mexico and in the eastern Himalayas.
+It is edible for most people.

 Taxonomy

 The species was first described scientifically in 1974 by American mycologists Currie Marr and Daniel Stuntz.
 The specific epithet rasilispora is derived from the roots rasil- (shaved, scraped, or worn smooth) and spora (spore).
 It is commonly known as the "yellow coral".